3) You have trouble with intimacy.

 How can you be safe?

-You tend to live with one eye scanning the world for predators, while the other is trying to enjoy the person or world in front of you.
+When raised by a narcissist, you tend to live with one eye scanning the world for predators, while the other is trying to enjoy the person or world in front of you.

 And, these feelings may have gone far underground.
 You don’t realize that they are still way down-deep, running the programs of your life.